ARchimedeans Math Club

 I will make a strong president for the Math Club through my enthusiasm for math and the commitment I have shown to this organization.
 I know the plans the executive board has for this club, and I want to help the future of the Math Club continue to look bright.
 I would love to get more students aware of and excited about different types of mathematics during my time as president, as well as serve the students already excited about mathematics."

-- Meet & greet pizza party with math faculty and students
+- Meet and greet pizza party with math faculty and students

 - Math Talks Series with guest speakers